Theldus/libag/README.md

 over worker threads, via `ag_start_workers()` and `ag_stop_workers()` (see [docs](https://github.com/Theldus/libag#documentation) for more details).

-On Linux systems, libag can be compiled as an executable dynamic library, which behaves exactly like the original ag when invoked directly =).

 ## Bindings
 Libag has (experimental) bindings support to other programming languages (currently just Python).
 For more information and more detailed documentation, see